Acemcp Node.js Implementation

 If you encounter path issues, please refer to:

-- 📄 [WSL Path Support Guide](WSL_PATH_GUIDE.md) - A guide specifically for the WSL environment
+- 📄 [WSL Path Support Guide](WSL_PATH_GUIDE.md) - Guide specific to the WSL environment

-- 📄 [Path Troubleshooting Guide](PATH_TROUBLESHOOTING.md) - Detailed diagnostics for path issues
+- 📄 [Path Troubleshooting Guide](PATH_TROUBLESHOOTING.md) - Detailed diagnosis of path issues

 ---